Configuring GTM with cloud-based services

 - The traffic target Servers field should have only one hostname.

 - The traffic target Servers field should not contain an IP address.

 - The traffic target Servers and handout CNAME field are both not empty and should match.

-- Click on Review Change List.
-The Change List Detail dialog appears.
+- Click Review the Change List.
+The Change List Dialog appears.

 to save the changes.
 A green banner appears at the top of the page indicating